protontypes/protonpage/content/en/blog/news/continuous-reforestation/index.md

 {{< imgproc architecture Resize "900x" >}}
 <div style="text-align: center; display: flex; align-items: center; flex-direction: column">
 <a href="https://digitalhumani.com/">
-The architecture of reforestation as a service
+The architecture of Reforestation as a Service from Digital Humani
 </a>
 </div>
 {{< /imgproc >}}